ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 You can take a look at the [exporters and integration tools](https://prometheus.io/docs/instrumenting/exporters/) here.

 As a side note, these tools are also available as Docker images, so we can use them inside our kubernetes clusters.
-We can run an exporter docker image for a MySQL db as a side container inside a the MySQL pod, connect to it and start translating data from it to expose it on the metrics endpoint.
+We can run an exporter docker image for a MySQL database as a side container inside the MySQL pod, connect to it and start translating data from it to expose it on the metrics endpoint.

 #### Monitoring our own application